Introduction to workers compensation

-Generally, an application can be made to the court from any decision of WorkSafe or the self-insurer or from any recommendation or A legally proper instruction by one person (or body) to another, so that the person is bound to take action, or make a decision, as instructed.
-Compare dictation. of a conciliation officer.
-Any A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. to a dispute may refer the dispute for conciliation by a conciliation officer, provided this is done within 60 days of the notice of the decision being served on the worker or claimant.
+Generally, an application can be made to the court from any decision of WorkSafe or the self-insurer or from any recommendation or direction of a conciliation officer.
+Any party to a dispute may refer the dispute for conciliation by a conciliation officer, provided this is done within 60 days of the notice of the decision being served on the worker or claimant.

 Legal representation is only allowed before a conciliation officer if all parties, including the conciliation officer, agree.
-The conciliation officer can direct WorkSafe, the employer or the self-insurer to pay or continue to pay compensation for up to 12 weeks at any time and/or Money owed that is due on a certain date and is late being paid (overdue). of up to 24 weeks.
+The conciliation officer can direct WorkSafe, the employer or the self-insurer to pay or continue to pay compensation for up to 12 weeks at any time and/or arrears of up to 24 weeks.
 Similarly, a conciliation officer can direct payment of medical and like expenses up to $5000.